The Vanoise National Park Unspoilt nature at Val Cenis

 Vanoise National Park celebrates its 60th anniversary1963-2023

-In 2023, the Vanoise National Park celebrates its 60th anniversary.
-All summer long, numerous events, outings and workshops are organized in Val Cenis.
-This anniversary is an opportunity to look back on the progress made since the creation of the Park, to discover or rediscover its riches, to meet the professionals who work for and in the Park...
+In 2023, the Parc national de la Vanoise celebrates its 60th anniversary.
+All summer long, numerous events, outings and workshops are organized at Val Cenis.
+This anniversary is an opportunity to look back on the progress made since the creation of the Park, to discover or rediscover its treasures, to meet the professionals who work for and in the Park...

 ...
-Val Cenis is made up of many protected areas.
+Val Cenis is made up of numerous protected areas.

 More than 57% of its territory is located in preserved area and only 4% is developed (3% for the inhabited part and 1% for the ski area).

 Turn your smartphone into a hiking GPS with the rando.vanoise.com application available for free on the App Store and Google Play.

 The park is home to twenty glaciers, more than 100 peaks above 3000 meters, 600 km of trails, forty refuges ... and forms, with the Italian National Park of Grand Paradiso (14 km of common border), the largest protected area in Europe.

 In winter, all nature seems to be asleep.
 But the wild fauna is well and truly present, adopting various strategies to survive our harsh winters: the marmot hibernates, the black grouse uses the igloo method to spend the night, the birds that stay here put on a real down jacket by inflating their feathers.

 For the others, destination South of France or Africa... waiting for more favorable weather to come and meet us.